Root Canal Therapy in Charlotte

-There are few words in the English language that incite the kind of fear that these do: "You need a root canal."
-The truth about root canals, though, is that they are actually a common way to relieve pain and save a troubled tooth.
+The last thing that most patients want to hear is that they need a root canal.
+The truth about root canals, though, is that they are a common way to relieve pain and save a troubled tooth.

-Don’t let fear keep you from the dentist.
-If you are in pain and think you might need a root canal, the sooner you get treatment, the better.
-Call Dr. H. Justin Harlow and the team at Harlow Dental at Steele Creek.
+If you are in pain and think you might need a root canal, please contact us.
+The sooner you get treatment, the better.
+Call Dr. H. Justin Harlow and our caring dental staff at Harlow Dental at Steele Creek.
 Eliminate the pain—and save your tooth with a root canal!

 If the nerve in your tooth root is infected or inflamed, a root canal is often the recommended treatment.
 The procedure involves creating access to the interior of the tooth and then taking out the infected nerve tissue located in the root.